WiredWest Regional Broadband Solution

 At startup, each town’s contribution towards shared infrastructure capex and initial operating funds needed by the coop will be proportional to their premises counts as of the start of the project.

 WiredWest will contract a vendor to bill the customers and they pay WiredWest or another vendor who handles collections.
 Towns do not have to do their own billing or collections.
 Subscription price and all perservice charges will be the same to all customers of the coop.
 Towns may impose a surcharge on their customers that will be billed by WiredWest and flow through to towns.
 The surcharge will be itemized separately on the customer bill.
-The surcharge can be a mechanism to have subscribers fund debt service, but may be used for anything the town wishes.
+The surcharge can be a mechanism to have subscribers fund debt service, but may be used to cover other broadband related costs.
+Towns should minimize the use of surcharges as the increased cost to subscribers may decrease the take rate and reduce income.

 Wired West will hire all necessary vendors to handle operations and maintenance.
 Subscription income is first used to pay all operation and maintenance costs and fund operating reserves.
 This includes all pole related costs (licenses, insurance and bonding) but does not include debt service or depreciation reserves.